jrlobis-cmyk/CSDC100-PREFINALS/README.md

 A student-friendly, static website about Generative AI (GenAI), its FAQs, ethical use, and an analogy comparing AI-assisted work in development.

-The website uses animations, Bootstrap 5, and a single CSS file for styling.
+The website uses animations, Bootstrap 5, and a  CSS file for styling.

 ---